 First let’s get a little background on each of these programs.

-Adobe Animate, or Flash as it used to be called, is a vector animation program whose ease of use, interactivity, and small file sizes made it the standard for online animation for many years.
+Adobe Animate CC, (formerly known as Flash), is a vector animation program whose ease of use, interactivity, and small file sizes made it the standard for online animation for many years.
 It has also been used to make cartoons for TV as well, though Adobe never seemed to fully acknowledge or embrace that use-case, leaving studios to rely on plugins or build custom tools to make the software better suited for a production pipeline.

 Great looking shows made using Adobe Animate (Flash)